 - Probate – If the right measures aren’t in place, your family may have to go through the lengthy and potentially expensive probate process in order to administer your estate

-- Children – There can be scenarios when a client doesn’t feel it is appropriate for their children to automatically inherit their assets (including if the child has issues with substance abuse, gambling problems or is felt to be vulnerable)
+- Children – There can be scenarios when a client doesn’t feel it’s appropriate for their children to automatically inherit their assets.
+This can include if the child has issues with substance abuse, gambling problems or is felt to be vulnerable.

 - Care costs – With an ageing population, more and more of us will be expected to fund our own care costs.